oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `cluster_placement_group_id` - (Optional) The OCID of the cluster placement group of the instance.
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment.
 * `compute_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the [compute cluster](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/compute-clusters.htm) that the instance will be created in.
+* `compute_host_group_id` - (Optional) The OCID of the compute host group attached to the host where the bare metal instance will be launched.
 * `create_vnic_details` - (Optional) (Updatable) Contains properties for a VNIC.
 You use this object when creating the primary VNIC during instance launch or when creating a secondary VNIC.
 For more information about VNICs, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
 	* `assign_ipv6ip` - (Optional) Whether to allocate an IPv6 address at instance and VNIC creation from an IPv6 enabled subnet.
 Default: False.
 When provided you may optionally provide an IPv6 prefix (`ipv6SubnetCidr`) of your choice to assign the IPv6 address from.
 If `ipv6SubnetCidr` is not provided then an IPv6 prefix is chosen for you.
 	* `assign_private_dns_record` - (Optional) Whether the VNIC should be assigned a DNS record.
 If set to false, there will be no DNS record registration for the VNIC.
 If set to true, the DNS record will be registered.
 The default value is true.